joseluisq/rpasswd/README.md

 # rPasswd

-> A secure random password generator tool.
+> A small and secure password generator and encryptor tool.

-This is small CLI tool to generate [secure random passwords](https://golang.org/pkg/crypto/rand/) as described by [AgileBits 1Password](https://discussions.agilebits.com/discussion/23842/how-random-are-the-generated-passwords).
+CLI tool to [secure random passwords](https://golang.org/pkg/crypto/rand/) as described by [AgileBits 1Password](https://discussions.agilebits.com/discussion/23842/how-random-are-the-generated-passwords).
+With support for [password encryption](https://pkg.go.dev/golang.org/x/crypto) as well using bcrypt, scrypt, argon2 or pbkdf2.

 ## Install